sw2719/steam-account-switcher/README.md

 # Notice about future updates

-There won't be new feature added because I ran out of ideas.
-If you have any suggestion, feel free to submit a request on issues.
+There won't be new feature added without your ideas.
+(This means I have ran out of new ideas) If you have any suggestion, feel free to submit a request on issues.
 Keep in mind that I can't guarantee that your suggestions will be added 100%.

 # Features